 I should mention: this is by no means intended to be an all encompassing list.
 Instead it is a list of the books I happened to read this week.

-What recent realistic YA / Middle Grade novels written by women of colour do I need to add to my list?
+What recent realistic YA / Middle Grade novels written by women BIPOC do I need to add to my list?